 Lt.
-Gen. James M. “Jim” Richardson assists the Commander with assessing and integrating the future operational environment, emerging threats, and technologies and with developing and delivering concepts, requirements, and future force designs to posture the Army for the future.
+Gen. James M. “Jim” Richardson assists the Commander with assessing and integrating the future operational environment, emerging threats and technologies and with developing and delivering concepts, requirements and future force designs to posture the Army for the future.

 Lt.
-Gen. Thomas H. Todd, III leads acquisition and systems management activities at the Command, ensuring forward-leaning collaboration with tech industry leaders and access to cutting-edge technology solutions.
+Gen. Thomas H. Todd III leads acquisition and systems management activities at the command, ensuring forward-leaning collaboration with tech industry leaders and access to cutting-edge technology solutions.

-Todd is a graduate of Alabama’s Marion Military Institute and The Citadel, where he earned a bachelor’s degree in Business Administration, and holds master’s degrees in Contract Management and Strategic Studies from the Florida Institute of Technology and the U.S. Air War College, respectively.
+Todd is a graduate of Alabama’s Marion Military Institute and The Citadel, where he earned a bachelor’s degree in business administration, and holds master’s degrees in contract management and strategic studies from the Florida Institute of Technology and the U.S. Air War College, respectively.
 He commissioned into the Army in 1989 and went on to serve in multiple leadership roles.
 Todd is an honor graduate of the Army’s Initial Entry Rotary Wing training and a graduate of the Kiowa and Black Hawk Maintenance Test Pilot courses.

 Lt.
-Gen. D. Scott McKean leads the development of future concepts, requirements, and experimentation to support persistent Army modernization.
+Gen. D. Scott McKean leads the development of future concepts, requirements and experimentation to support persistent Army modernization.

-Sue began her civil service career at age 19, serving as a supply clerk for the U.S. Marine Corps before transitioning to roles supporting the Army.
+Goodyear began her civil service career at age 19, serving as a supply clerk for the U.S. Marine Corps before transitioning to roles supporting the Army.
 She went on to spend 15 years with Army Forces Command, developing expertise in budgeting while also earning a bachelor’s and master’s degree, and most recently led resource management efforts at Army Materiel Command, where she worked for nine years.
-In her current role at Army Futures Command, Sue oversees $10 billion in financial resources and programs for 27,000 personnel.
+In her current role at Army Futures Command, Goodyear oversees $10 billion in financial resources and programs for 27,000 personnel.

 Maj.
-Gen. John M. Epperly is responsible for synchronizing Army National Guard priorities, policy guidance, and resources within Army Futures Command and aligning Active Guard and Reserve efforts to support Army modernization.
+Gen. John M. Epperly is responsible for synchronizing Army National Guard priorities, policy guidance and resources within Army Futures Command and aligning Active Guard and Reserve efforts to support Army modernization.

 Brig.
-Gen. Michelle M. T. Letcher is responsible for facilitating timely and effective decision-making, problem-solving, information integration, and communications across the Command.
+Gen. Michelle M. T. Letcher is responsible for facilitating timely and effective decision-making, problem-solving, information integration and communications across the command.